Thiriss/Inventory-Gun/README.md

 ### **Week-4**
  24/02/2025
 - **Communication**: Focused on sending data directly from the RFID Reader to the cloud using the API, aiming for seamless data transfer.
-- **Software Development**: Worked on bridging the API communication from the RFID Reader to the local server.
+- **Software Development**: Developed product list page, Created API to receive and save incoming data from MQTT.
 - **Hardware Development**: Solved the S11 issues by adjusting antenna parameters, achieving values of -32 dB and -14 dB.
 However, there are still challenges in achieving circular polarization for the antenna.

   <img src="https://github.com/user-attachments/assets/0454e1c6-2dd3-4d2d-87f3-7b29aaabc14e" width="600" />